-Coverage of Inauguration Day and subsequent protests, followed by news and commentary on the early months of the Trump presidency
+Coverage of protests on Inauguration Day and subsequent protests, followed by news from and commentary on the early months of the Trump presidency

 Nearly a month had passed since Donald Trump’s inauguration as president.
 On that date – January 20 – large-scale protests took place across the country.
 A day later, the Women’s March on Washington was bigger yet, matched by similar protests in cities from coast to coast.

 Anti-Trump rallies and marches continued to take place during late January and into February.
 They might have been smaller in attendance, but the level of enthusiasm (and anger) seemed to be escalating.
 All the more so a week after the Inauguration, when Mr. Trump issued his Executive Order barring travelers from seven Muslim-dominant countries from entering the U.S. Suddenly, the protest movement shifted from downtown streets to the nation’s international airports.

 Now, in mid-February, as the one-month anniversary of Trump’s ascendance to the presidency was approaching, the time seemed right for another series of large-scale protest events.
 One of them was scheduled for noontime in Chicago, on Sunday, February 19.
 The theme was simple: “Stop the Trump Agenda.”

 As protesters began to gather at the northern edge of Chicago’s downtown Loop, the crowd initially seemed fairly small – but no less zealous than the evening group at the Windy City’s Inauguration Day march.
 A band billed as “Sousaphones Against Hate” was playing: nearly a dozen musicians, playing horns of various types.
 Periodically, their choice of music sounded like a dirge, or a death march.

 Even more than at early rallies, anger was in the air.
 Anguish, too.
 But mainly, unfettered Resistance.